 Disclosure of Material Connection: Some of the links in this post may be "affiliate links."
 This means if you click on the link and purchase an item, I will receive an affiliate commission, which keeps the lights on and the tax collector paid.
 Many thanks for your support!
 Disclosure in accordance with the Federal Trade Commission's 16 CFR, Part 255.

+A lot of people seem to find the post I wrote for Sarah at Life, Comma, Etc full of Care Package Ideas when they are after Road Trip Care Package ideas or similar.
 When my spouse and I moved from Ontario to BC, we received a great little gift basket from some of my spouse’s relatives.
 It was entirely unexpected and very much enjoyed.
 Unfortunately, I only remember a few of the things it contained now.

 It did come in a collapsible picnic basket quite similar to that one, though it had a zippered top flap to close it up.
 It now houses our fishing gear.
 (A past time that we are really, really, really bad at.)